 - 4. A signed application for permission to undertake development shall be filed with the Authority and shall contain the following information: - 1.
-Four copies of a plan of the area showing the type and location of the development. - 2.
+Four copies of a plan of the area showing the type and location of the proposed development. - 2.
 The proposed use of the buildings and structures following completion of the development. - 3.
 The start and completion dates of the development. - 4.
-The elevations of existing buildings, if any, and grades and the proposed elevations of buildings and grades after development. - 5.
-Drainage details before and after development. - 6.
-A complete description of the type of fill proposed to be placed or dumped.
+The elevations of existing buildings, if any, and grades and the proposed elevations of buildings and grades after the development. - 5.
+Drainage details before and after the development. - 6.
+A complete description of the type of fill proposed to be placed or dumped. - 7.
+Such other technical studies or plans as the Authority may request.
+O. Reg.
+159/06, s.
+4; O. Reg.
+54/13, s.
+3.